novasearch/conversational-search-assistant-transformers/README.md

 # Open-Domain Conversational Search Assistant with Transformers

-This is the official repository for the paper Open-Domain Conversational Search Assistant with Transformers available [here](https://arxiv.org/pdf/2101.08197.pdf).
+This is the original repository for the paper Open-Domain Conversational Search Assistant with Transformers available [here](https://arxiv.org/pdf/2101.08197.pdf).

 ## Getting Started